Ergonomics is the practice of designing tasks, equipment and workplaces to enhance comfort, safety and efficiency.

 A training video was developed to provide new hires with information on how to perform tasks safely using these ergonomic procedures.
 Signage was put up reminding employees of the correct lifting procedures and observers were used to report levels of compliance.
 Team meetings were held to assess the level of worker satisfaction with the new techniques.

-By focusing on an ergonomic approach to manual handling, the warehouse was able to eliminate the risks of MSDs and enhance productivity.
+By focusing on an ergonomic approach to manual handling, the warehouse was able to reduce key manual handling risk factors and support more efficient working.

-Taking an ergonomic approach to manual handling duties will result in more efficient and safer work practices.
+Taking an ergonomic approach can help create safer and more efficient work practices when supported by suitable assessment, controls, training and review.
 Manual handling training should always be relevant to the required tasks and focus on eliminating or minimising specific workplace risks.

 You can find accredited online manual handling training on the Human Focus website.
 These courses focus on specific sectors, such as construction, warehouse, office and industry.
 Human Focus courses provide trainees with a solid grounding in the principles of safe manual handling at work.